Belgian Hare: Appearance

-The Belgian Hare is most known for its distinctively close resemblance to a hare, with a long, fine body with muscular flank, and distinctly arched back with loins and well-rounded hind quarters.
+The Belgian Hare is most known for its resemblance to a hare, with a long, fine body with muscular flank, and distinctly arched back with loins and well-rounded hind quarters.
 Their head is long and their tail straight and carried in line with the backbone.
-The fore feet of a Belgian Hare are usually long and fine-boned and perfectly straight, while their hind feet are long, fine, and flat.
-They are believed to be the only breed of domestic rabbit featuring a deep red, rich chestnut color of the Belgian Hare, together with black ticking of a wavy or blotchy appearance and an extended down the sides.
+The front feet of a Belgian Hare are long and fine-boned and perfectly straight, while their hind feet are long, fine, and flat.
+The original Rufus variety feature a deep red, rich chestnut color with black ticking.
+The Tan variety has either Black, Blue, Chocolate or Lilac on the top and sides of the body and reddish-tan belly color.
+Black Belgian Hares are a solid Black color.

-In the USA, Rufus Red coloration is the only variety recognized.
-The BRC now recognizes both Black and Tan (called the Tan Hare), and Black Hares in addition to the Rufus Red.
+The American Rabbit Breeders Association recognizes both Rufus and Tan varieties.
+The Tan variety may be shown as Black, Blue, Chocolate or Lilac, all with Rufus undercolor.
+The British Rabbit Council recognizes Rufus, Tan and solid Black Hares.

 Lifestyle

-Due to their difference from other breeds of domestic rabbit, the Belgian Hare may require different dietary and housing requirements to other rabbits, and as a result, they may demand more attention and care.